 Crane Site Survey.
 On Arrival at your factory, what to expect and what we need.

-you have ordered an overhead crane one of our engineers, either Tristan, "Clever Steve," or Alan can do a free site visit.
+you have ordered an overhead crane one of our engineers will carry out a site visit.
 While on site

 we will try to establish a number of things and answer any